Disclaimer: I do not own Transformers.

-Jynx had gathered the last of her strength focusing it down into one well aimed leap.
-So the moment Fallback's helm twisted toward the red mech she sprang claws first aiming for the softer wires at the base of Fall's neck and she hit them dead on.
-His snarled retort to the warrior's sharp glossa was half out of his mouth before he even realized Jynx had slammed into him, dug her sharp claws into the vulnerable wiring at the base of his neck, and shoved both hands deep into them rupturing lines and shredding wires as she took hold of the main strut that linked helm to frame at the back of the neck and ripped with everything inside her just as his strangled moment of panic cut off as she yanked upward taking connective plating, wires, lines, and so much more in a wonderful spray of bright blue that splattered everywhere as she tore the mech's helm from his frame and they went crashing back into the sand.
+Jynx had gathered the last of her strength, focusing it down into one well-aimed leap.
+So the moment Fallback's helm twisted toward the red mech she sprang, claws first, aiming for the softer wires at the base of Fall's neck, and she hit them dead on.
+His snarled retort to the warrior's sharp glossa was half out of his mouth before he even realized Jynx had slammed into him, had dug her sharp claws into the vulnerable wiring at the base of his neck, and shoved both hands deep into them, rupturing lines and shredding wires as she took hold of the main strut that linked helm to frame at the back of the neck and ripped with everything inside her.
+Just as his strangled moment of panic cut off she yanked upward, ripping connective plating, wires, lines, and so much more in a wonderful spray of bright blue that splattered everywhere as she tore the mech's helm from his frame and they went crashing back into the sand.

-For a few moments after the loud bang of dead weight hitting the ground Jynx just crouched there panting.
-Her ped claws still dug deep into Fallback's rapidly graying armor as his paint nanites died while his frame cooled.
-Through the dizzy haze that had taken over when they crashed to the ground she realized she was now painted in her energon as well as his—a feeling that should have made her giggle like a sparkling and go dancing around in circles, only this time it didn't—she was dizzy and aching down to her very spark as she let go of that severed helm and watched it roll back into the sand and pooling energon.
-Those now dead and dark optics staring into her very soul in a mockery that left her feeling oddly satisfied.
+For a few moments after the loud bang of dead weight hitting the ground, Jynx just crouched there panting.
+Her ped claws still dug deep into Fallback's cooling frame, his armor rapidly graying as his paint nanites died.
+Through the dizzy haze that had taken over when they crashed to the ground, she realized she was now painted in her energon as well as his - a feeling that should have made her giggle like a sparkling and go dancing around in circles, only this time it didn't.
+She was dizzy and aching down to her very spark as she let go of that severed helm and watched it roll back into the sand and pooling energon.
+Those now dead and dark optics stared into her very soul in a mockery that left her feeling oddly satisfied.

-That had been a long time coming, yet it felt different then every other time she killed.
+That had been a long time coming, yet it felt different than every other time she had killed.

-Rocking backward on the massive frame she was perched on she was going to try and stand but somehow she found herself tipping sideways and crashing into the sand.
-Coughing as she tried to push herself to her knees, dragging her half useless arm that had been used far too roughly just a few nano-klicks ago as the adrenalin had made her forget just how damaged it was as she used it to rip protoform and armor apart.
+Rocking backward on the massive frame she was perched on, she was going to try and stand; but somehow she found herself tipping sideways and crashing into the sand.
+Coughing as she tried to push herself to her knees, dragging her half-useless arm that had been used far too roughly just a few nano-klicks ago as the adrenaline had made her forget just how damaged it was and she had used it to rip protoform and armor apart.
 Energon splattered down around her, she could even feel it running down her chin in a steady torrent that should probably be making her a bit nervous.
-She just couldn't find it in herself to care though as she tipped to the side and found herself laying in the pool of mixed energon gazing up at the bright desert sky.
+She just couldn't find it in herself to care, though, as she tipped to the side and found herself laying in the pool of mixed energon gazing up at the bright desert sky.

 She did nothing about it though.
 She never did.